alberto963/OffersRestService/README.md

 ### Implemented requirements
 - endpoint for providing current status of an offer (in JSON)
 - endpoint for creating and deleting offers
-- backend services able to handle multiple POST requests independently at the same time
+- backend services able to handle multiple POST requests independently at the same time (with generated ids)

-### Nuances
-- upon POSTing offers in parallel, a concurrency-control through transactional serialization is enforced to prevent phantom-reads

 ### Unit and Integration Testing
 - mocking